nazari-ali/BaseLibrary/README.md

 );
 ```

-# The second part is Repository,
+# The second part is SqlRepository,

 in which the main and widely used methods are implemented, which are as follows.